Eleonora Carminati - ec.carminati@gmail.com

 (Institute for the History of Material Culture, Russian Academy of Sciences, Saint-Petersburg)

-with Natalia Shishlina (State Historical Museum, Moscow)
+Natalia Shishlina (State Historical Museum, Moscow)

 The Maykop culture funeral structures, Early Bronze Age, North Caucasus: a new aspect of diversity